pip-services/pip-services-docs/content/en/dart/rpc/connect/http_connection_resolver.md

 #### resolveAll
 Resolves all component connections.
-If connections are configured to be retrieved from Discovery service it finds a IDiscovery and resolves the connection there.
+If the connections are configured to be retrieved from Discovery service, it finds a IDiscovery and resolves the connection there.

 > Future\<List\<[ConnectionParams](../../../components/connect/connection_params)\>\> resolveAll(String correlationId)